LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 Only for request-response.
 Not for notifications.
 Interface Definition: RAML and swagger.

+### Web sockets
+Are bidrectional.
+Are full duplex.
+Single TCP connection  - Initial HTTP request, upgrade to socket connection

+### Restrict concurrent access to a session
+Check when multiple tabs are opened in abrowser how sessionIds are created?
+Requirment: I want only one user session at a time for an account.

 1. What is Saga Pattern
 2. U have 30 microservices using RDBMS

+## Networking
+Company has a DNS Server.
+When you are in VPN, all requests goes to a DNS server.
+DNS server has A record or C record. \
+When we add a endpoint/route in Kong, raise a request for creating a CNAME record pointing to corresponding enviornment's kong gateway DNS name.
+For "service1.endpoint" return "kongurl". \
+In Kong add certificate for "kongurl".
+Configure Kong with backend service.

 ## Reference
 https://github.com/jwasham/coding-interview-university \